A Library, Computers, and Much More

 In addition to being a place of happy growth, the Gorretti School often provides its children with their only real meal of the day.
 Their playground, the Baba Roland Celebratory Playground, was built in memory of a longtime AmericaShare sponsor, the late and cherished Roland Largay.

 Daniel Adongo is the first Kenyan to play in America’s National Football League, and the great basketball star Dirk Nowitzki’s wife, Jessica Olsson, proudly hails from Kenya, but the country has yet to supply the NBA with a player.
-That just might change with the dedication of Harambee Centre’s new, full size basketball court, complete with spectators benches on the sidelines.
+That just might change with the dedication of Harambee Centre’s full size basketball court, complete with spectators benches on the sidelines.

 Most of the shillings for the new court were supplied by young Micato travellers using funds they received or raised at their bar mitzvahs.